 Flu (Influenza) is a very common illness that is highly infectious and spread by the coughs and sneezes of people who have it.
 In some people flu develops into more serious illness, such as bronchitis and pneumonia.
 You can be protected against flu by having a simple vaccination against it.
 The Department of Health recommends flu vaccination every year for everyone in the following groups:

-All those 6 months to under 65 years with the following conditions:
+All those aged over 6 months to under 65 years with the following conditions:

-Fluenz (Flu Vaccination for 2 and 3 year old)
+Fluenz (Flu Vaccination for 2 and 3 year olds)

 A new annual flu vaccine is now being offered to children as part of the NHS childhood vaccination program.
 This year it is being offered to children aged 2 and 3 years.

 The vaccine is given as a nasal spray up each nostril.
 The new nasal spray flu vaccine will help to protect your child and also help to stop the disease spreading.

 Clinics will run from October and we will be sending invitations through the post for all eligible children.